mvmd-org/mvmd-site/AI_rewrite.md

 1. **Expand Namespaces Section With Standard-Specific Content**
    - [ ] Create backup of current namespace files before enhancing
+   - [ ] Each standard should have its own page
    - [ ] Enhance `docs/namespaces/3d-standards.md` to include dedicated subsections for each 3D standard:
      ```
      ## glTF